-I admit, the British rock band UFO is one of my long time favorites.
-They have created great, great Hard Rock over time and helped pave the way into what is today called #metal.
+I admit, the British rock band UFO is one of my long-time favorites.
+They have created great, great Hard Rock over time and helped pave the way into what is today called metal.

 Who better to choose than German-born Michael Schenker, a founding member of the Scorpions.
 Anecdotally, Michael’s brother Rudolf still plays for the Scorpions to this day.
-Michael’s relationship with UFO was spotty: His talent undoubtedly helped UFO to shine on the international stage.
-His personal issues – however – apparently created enough dissent to have him hired and dismissed several times over many years.
+Michael’s relationship with UFO was spotty, though.
+His talent undoubtedly helped UFO to shine on the international stage.
+His personal issues, however, created enough dissent to have him hired and dismissed several times over many years.

 The first stint – the aforementioned Schenker years – were Michael’s longest continued and most productive engagement with the band.
 Out of the nine albums recorded with UFO, five of them originated from this era.
 The 1977 Lights Out is the fourth record of this series.
-Other albums of this serious were No Heavy Petting or – then again – Force It.
+Other albums of that period were No Heavy Petting or – then again – Force It.
 Once out of UFO in 1978 for the first time, Schenker moved to found the Michael Schenker Group or MSG.
 That he never managed to stay for longer periods with the band is a pity.

 Lights Out gets you this special brand of Hard Rock with a sharp edge and Michael’s super-precise guitar play.
-Straight and true with a crunch, but not as hard assed as AC/DC ever were.
+Straight and true with a crunch, but not as hard-assed as AC/DC ever were.
 Nor was their style blues-tinted and bleary-eyed from drug overuse as Led Zeppelin and their ilk of that time.

-The album Lights Out virtually bulges with stellar, vintage tracks, superb riffs ‘made by Schenker’ and powerful lyrics.
+The album Lights Out virtually bulges with stellar, vintage tracks, superb riffs ‘made by Schenker’, and powerful lyrics.
 All this is spiced up by rock ballads that we need to go look for these days first.
 They don’t make ’em this way anymore, unfortunately.

-Too Hot to Handle and Lights Out always take me along a journey back to earlier days, still after all these years listening to this record.
+Too Hot to Handle and Lights Out always take me along a journey back to earlier days, still after all these years of listening to this record.
 Just Another Suicide contains a surprising riff that lightens up this track that would otherwise be bland.

 In conclusion, Lights Out delivers real vintage Hard Rock with an edge.
 One of the best records of their career and undoubtedly the best of this specific period.
 UFO featured a different style back then than other big, gifted bands employed.
-In a way, they were ahead.
-Recommendable!
-Oldies, but goodies.
-Right?
+In a way however, they were ahead of the pack.

 Record Rating: 8/10 | Label: Chrysalis Records | Web: Official Site